Martin W. Johnson: Research

-Johnson was a member of the Capricorn Expedition (1952-1953), jointly sponsored by the U.S. Navy and University of California, which developed a detailed description of the Capricorn Seamount on the eastern flank of the Tonga trench.
+Johnson was a member of the Capricorn Expedition (1952-1953), jointly sponsored by the U.S. Navy and the University of California, which developed a detailed description of the Capricorn Seamount on the eastern flank of the Tonga trench.
 It was the first Scripps expedition to use scuba divers to explore the Pacific, and also used techniques such as echo sounding, seismic and magnetic data collection, coring and heat flux measurement.

 After his "retirement", as a professor emeritus, Johnson studied the larval development of Pacific lobsters and identified differing developmental sequences.
 He was a gifted illustrator and caricaturist.